-To complete the on-line CAF, connect to the Student Information System using your Flinders Student ID number and your password.
-Select the 'My Commonwealth Assistance' tab.
+To complete the on-line CAF, connect to the Student System using your Flinders Student ID number and your password.
+Select the 'My Commonwealth Assistance' tab.2.
+Select your course

 If you enrol in a combined degree program you must lodge a separate Request for Commonwealth assistance form (CAF) for each course.
-Links to more infomraitn on HECS-HELP, FEE-HELP or SA-HELP can be found on the side menu.3.
+Links to more information on HECS-HELP, FEE-HELP or SA-HELP can be found on the side menu.3.
 Complete your CAF(s)

 Many of your details will be included on the form.
 Be sure to amend these details if necessary and fill in the other required fields on the form.

-If you are completing a Request for Commonwealth assistance and HECS-HELP form and are eligible for a HECS-HELP loan, read and agree to all the statements in this section and provide your tax file number (TFN) .
+If you are completing a Request for Commonwealth support and HECS-HELP form and are eligible for a HECS-HELP loan, read and agree to all the statements in this section and provide your tax file number (TFN).

 Once you have completed the form:

-Select ‘I want to...submit this form'.
+Click on the 'Submit' button.
 You will receive confirmation that your form has been approved.
 You can now enrol.
-If the status of your CAF is ‘Invalid', call Student Finance Services on 8201 3143 or 1300 360 351 (local call charge within Australia) for advice.
+If the status of your CAF is ‘Invalid', check the details in 'My Commonwealth Assistance'.
+If you need further assistance, call Flinders Connect on 1300 354 633 for advice.